scp756-221/course-site/docs/a7/page.md

 2. Commit and push the updates
 3. Review the new CI output on GitHub.

-What happened?

-### The answer
+Are you satisfied with the work?

 Seriously, don't just read ahead&mdash;think about this!
-Is there anything we might have missed?
+Is there anything that might have been missed between the two implementations?
+(Now's a good time to review the code changes you observed earlier!)

 ## Part 4: Write a test that calls both

 Although we have verified that each developer's changes work *individually*, we haven't tested whether they work *together*.
-We haven't run an *integration test*.
+We haven't run an *integration test* which brings the two halves of the features together.

 For such a test, we'll need a song with at least two previous artists.
 (Why?)
 Leonard Cohen's "Hallelujah" is an excellent candidate, a song so frequently covered that both [USA Today](https://www.usatoday.com/story/life/entertainthis/2016/11/11/best-covers-leonard-cohens-hallelujah/93636800/) and [NME](https://www.nme.com/blogs/nme-blogs/leonard-cohen-hallelujah-covers-1846415) have published guides to the best versions.
 We'll go with an all-Canadian roster for our test: k.d. lang, Rufus Wainwright, and Cohen himself.
 And this time, we're asking you to write the test.
 To get you started, here's the skeleton to add to `ci/v1.1/test_music.py`: